gini/gini-capture-sdk-android/componentapiexample/README.md

 No Results Screen
 -----------------

-The `BaseNoResultsScreenHandler` contains the main logic.
-The `compat` and `standard` sub-packages provide the implementations for the
-Support Library components and standard components, respectively.
-They contain an Activity and a concrete handler.

 This screen is not shown for PDFs as it shows tips for taking better pictures of documents.